WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Can I get a temporary custody as a part of a protection from abuse order?

-For more information about protection orders and what you can ask for in them, please read our section on How can a protection order help me?
+For more information about protection orders and what you can ask for in them, please read our section on What protections can I get in a protection order?

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.